sarahgryskewicz/Python-Projects/Surface Based/README.md

 # All programs included in this folder will analyze surface based data.
-Some valuable surface based networks include: </p>
+Some valuable surface based resources and networks include: </p>
 ## The U.S. Census Bureau </p>
 The U.S. Census Bureau releases shapefiles for states and counties that can be used for more precise surface data visualization.
 Shapefiles can be retrieved at: https://www2.census.gov/ </p>
 ## IOWA Environmental Mesonet </p>